Robbie Chosen: 2019 season

 On February 28, 2019, the Jets placed a second-round restricted free agent tender on Anderson.

 During Week 6 against the Dallas Cowboys, Anderson finished with five catches for 125 yards, including a 92-yard touchdown as the Jets won 24–22.
-During Week 14 against the Miami Dolphins, Anderson finished with seven catches for 116 receiving yards and a touchdown as the Jets won 22–21.
+During Week 14 against the Dolphins, Anderson finished with seven catches for 116 receiving yards and a touchdown as the Jets won 22–21.
 Overall, Anderson finished the 2019 season with 52 receptions for 779 receiving yards and five receiving touchdowns.

 Carolina Panthers

 2020 season

-On April 1, 2020, the Carolina Panthers signed Anderson to a two-year, $20 million contract that included $12 million guaranteed and a signing bonus of $8 million.
+On April 1, 2020, the Panthers signed Anderson to a two-year, $20 million contract that included $12 million guaranteed and a signing bonus of $8 million.
 The signing reunited Anderson with former Temple head coach and recently hired Carolina Panthers' head coach Matt Rhule and former Temple teammates Keith Kirkwood, P. J. Walker, and Colin Thompson.

 Anderson made his debut with the Panthers in Week 1 against the Las Vegas Raiders.
 Anderson finished the game with six catches for 115 receiving yards and a touchdown from former Jets' teammate Teddy Bridgewater as the Panthers lost 30–34.
 During Week 2 against the Tampa Bay Buccaneers, Anderson finished with nine receptions for 109 receiving yards as the Panthers lost 17–31.

-During Week 5 against the Atlanta Falcons, Anderson finished with eight receptions for 112 receiving yards as the Panthers won 23–16.
+During Week 5 against the Falcons, Anderson finished with eight receptions for 112 receiving yards as the Panthers won 23–16.
 In Week 12 against the Minnesota Vikings, Anderson recorded 4 catches for 94 yards, including a 41-yard touchdown reception, during the 28–27 loss.
 Anderson finished the 2020 season with 95 receptions for 1,096 receiving yard and three receiving touchdowns.

 On August 24, 2021, Anderson re-signed with the Panthers on a two-year contract extension worth $29.5 million, which extended through the 2023 season.

 2021 season

-During Week 1, against the New York Jets, Anderson had a 57-yard touchdown on his only reception of the game as the Panthers won 19–14.
+During Week 1, against the Jets, Anderson had a 57-yard touchdown on his only reception of the game as the Panthers won 19–14.
 Anderson finished the 2021 season with 53 receptions for 519 receiving yards and five receiving touchdowns.

 2022 season

-Anderson began the season with 102 yards and a touchdown in a Week 1 matchup against the Cleveland Browns In Week 6 against the Los Angeles Rams, Anderson was kicked out the game by interim head coach Steve Wilks after Anderson got into an argument with wide receiver coach Joe Dailey.
+Anderson began the season with 102 yards and a touchdown in a Week 1 matchup against the Cleveland Browns In Week 6 against the Los Angeles Rams, Anderson was kicked out of the game by interim head coach Steve Wilks after Anderson got into an argument with wide receiver coach Joe Dailey.

 Arizona Cardinals

-On October 17, the day after the game against the Rams, Anderson was traded to the Arizona Cardinals for a 2024 sixth round draft pick and a 2025 seventh round draft pick.
+On October 17, 2022, the day after the game against the Rams, Anderson was traded to the Arizona Cardinals for a 2024 sixth round draft pick and a 2025 seventh round draft pick.

+While in Arizona, Anderson played in nine games and had seven receptions for 76 yards and no touchdowns.

 On March 8, 2023, he was released by the Cardinals.